 Dairy products, green leafy vegetables, calcium-fortified products such as soybean milk, water, juice, cereal, bread, biscuits; tofu made with calcium salts

 Strict vegetarians (vegans) may have to include a daily supplement to meet the vitamin B12 goal.
 Depending on the type of vegetarianism you practise, other vitamin and mineral supplements may also be necessary, particularly iron and calcium.
 Consult a healthcare professional about your supplement needs.

 Understanding Health Supplements

 Plant proteins are naturally free of cholesterol and low in fat, especially saturated fat.
 But, many vegetarian cuisines tend to add a lot of fat and deep fried food to serve up popular and delicious dishes.
-So, keep your vegetarian diet healthier by cooking it with less fat and using unsaturated oils more often.
+So, keep your vegetarian diet healthier by cooking it with less oils and using healthier oils that are lower in saturated fats.